 II. (a) Earn credit in ENG 103, a three-hour course in composition.
-All students entering Westminster College must enroll in (and remain enrolled in) ENG 103 every semester until this requirement is satisfied.
+All students entering Westminster College should enroll in (and remain enrolled in) ENG 103.

 II. (b) Earn credit in two courses designated as Writing Intensive (WI) in the Schedule of Classes published each semester.
 The first course must be taken by the end of the sophomore year.
 At least one of the courses must be an upper-level course.
 Students transferring credit in composition must take three WI courses, with at least one upper-level course.